 Bunions are bony bumps that form off the joint in your big toe on either foot.
 There are many things that can contribute to the development of bunions, and the exact cause of your bunions and your medical history will help Dr. Aziz to determine which treatment method will work best for you.
 For some patients, bunion removal surgery is necessary.
-To find out how to treat your bunions safely and comfortably, contact our office today.
+Our office focuses on the utmost in:

 What causes bunions?